Darshan2118/Kruskals_algorithm_with_example_program/Readme.md

    * Use `Ctrl + Shift + B` to compile with MSVC.
    * Or go to `Run and Debug` and then Click on C/C++ option(it should pop up as soon as u hit run)

+## Alternate method if you're using Linux distro's
+* This is if you're using a virtual box or separate drive for this
+* Common distros are Ubuntu,mint, Arch.
+* make sure you have gcc/g++ installed on the system.
+* Copy paste the ***c*** file into the text editor.
+* Open terminal, go to the directory where you have saved it and then run the code.
+* Refer Youtube for installing gcc or running the code.

 ## 🧪 Sample Output